Aggregate (geology)

 In pedology, an aggregate is a mass of soil particles.
-If the aggregate has formed naturally, it can be called a ped; if formed artificially, it can be called a clod.
+If it has formed naturally, it can be called a ped; if formed artificially, it can be called a clod.

+In the construction industry, in contrast to the Earth sciences, an aggregate (often referred to as construction aggregate) is sand, gravel or crushed rock that has been mined or quarried for use as a building material.